agailloty/portfolio-site/content/english/post/plot-cols/index.md

 title: Visualize your dataset columns
 ---
 For data analysis or Machine Learning, understanding your dataset is crucial if you want to get insights or tune your models.
 One of the best way to understand your dataset is to see it visually.
-In this short post I'd like to share with you a way I found not so long ago to help you visualize all the columns of your dataset with ggplot2 without the need to make multiple individual plot.
+In this short post I'd like to share with you a way I found not so long ago to help you visualize all the columns of your dataset with ggplot2 without the need to make multiple individual plots.
 With the help of useful packages in the R ecosystem working with all sort of data is extremely easy.
-This tutorial will leverage the ggplot2 package for amazing plot but helper packages such as reshape2, dplyr and caret will also give us more control on what we want to plot.
+This tutorial will leverage the ggplot2 package for amazing plot but helper packages such as reshape2, dplyr will also give us more control on what we want to plot.
 To illustrate this I will use the Ames housing dataset.

 # Importing packages and dataset